Tantulocarida: Description

+In the Tantulocarida, animals do not ever present eyes.

+The tantulus larvae has a head with a ventral oral disc but no appendages, a six-segmented thorax with six pairs of legs, and a limbless abdomen consisting of one to six segments in addition to a telson.
+The larvae also possesses a cuticular stylet on the cephalon through which they can push a rootlet system for extraction of nutrients from a host.
+The rootlet system itself is a direct extension of the gut.

 Body length

 Members of this subclass are minute – less than 0.3 mm in length and have a dramatic reduction in body form compared to other crustaceans, with an unsegmented, sac-like thorax and a much reduced abdomen.
 One tantulocarid species, Tantulacus dieteri, is the world's smallest arthropod, with a total body length of only 85 um.

 Life cycle

 The tantulocarid life cycle is unique among crustaceans.
 The tantulus larva transforms directly from a non-feeding (lecithotrophic) and free-swimming organism into a parasite without any instars.
 When entering the parasitic stage much of the body, such as the muscles, degenerates, even if the body itself becomes bigger.
-As a parasite it is permanently attached to its host, and after piercing its host's cuticle with an unpaired stylet, a rootlet system used to absorb nutrients enters through the hole and grow into the host’s tissue.
-The adult form devlopes inside the larva, and can become either a sac-like parthenogenetic female, or a fully developed free-living, non-feeding and sexually-reproducing male or female.
+As a parasite it is permanently attached to its host, and after piercing its host's cuticle with an unpaired stylet, a rootlet system used to absorb nutrients enters through the hole and grow into the host's tissue.
+The adult form develops inside the larva, and can become either a sac-like parthenogenetic female, or a fully developed free-living, non-feeding and sexually-reproducing male or female.
 The eggs inside the parthenogenetic female are eventually released as fully developed tantulus larvae.
 The finding of what appears to be a benthic non-feeding nauplius larva suggests that eggs produced by sexual females hatch as nauplii instead of tantulus larvae.
 Both the parthenogenetic and sexual females are semelparous.